idupree/hilarious-text-editor/README.md

 Overview
 ===
 hilarious-text-editor lets you edit text files in a web browser.
 It autosaves every few seconds.
+You need to install Python 3.4 or higher before you can run it.

 ./hilarious.py --help